-4Several authors call this property Consequentialism, implicitly assuming that the conditional preference only depends on the realised event.
-Following Epstein and Schneider [2003], we call this property Conditional Preference and formally define it in Section 2 as Axiom 5.
+3 Several authors call this property Consequentialism, implicitly assuming that the conditional preference only depends on the realised event.
+Following Epstein and Schneider (2003), we call this property Conditional Preference and formally define it in Sect.
+2 as Axiom 5.
 We assume it throughout the paper.

-5For the case where $f_1 \succsim{\{B,R\}} f_2$, we can obtain negative value of information using a similar example, with feasible acts $\mathcal{A} = \{f_3, f_4\}$, as Consequentialism implies that $f_3 \succsim{\{B,R\}} f_4$.
+4 For the case where $f_3 \succsim{\{B,R\}} f_4$, we can obtain negative value of information using a similar example, with feasible acts $\mathcal{A} = \{f_1, f_2\}$, as Consequentialism implies that $f_2 \succsim{\{B,R\}} f_1$.

-Figure 1: Revealed preference
+Fig. 1 Revealed preference

-he would prefer to mix more with less information, instead of getting less information for sure.6 When this happens, we say that information is weakly valuable.
 Proposition 1 characterizes this form of valuable information in terms of Axiom 14, which is weaker than Axiom 12, the "only if" part of DC.

-We weaken DC by introducing the revealed preference relation, denoted \gtrsim^ .
-We say that f is revealed preferred to g if f is weakly preferred to all mixtures af + (1-a)g, for $a \in [0,1]$.
-This is an incomplete but transitive relation.
-In Figure 1, there are two states, s_1 and s_2 and a point denotes an act.
+We weaken DC by introducing the revealed preference relation, denoted \succsim^ .
+We say that f is revealed preferred to g if f is weakly preferred to all mixtures af + (1-a)g, for $a \in [0, 1]$.
+This is neither a complete nor a transitive preference relation.
+In Fig. 1, there are two states, s_1 and s_2 and a point denotes an act.
 The depicted indifference curve has a kink at f and several supporting hyperplanes, given by the shaded area.
-Although f is strictly preferred to g, h and h, it is revealed preferred only to g and h.
-Even though f is not revealed preferred to h, convexity of preferences implies that h is strictly preferred to some convex combination of h and h.
+Although f is strictly preferred to g, h and k, it is revealed preferred only to g and h.
+Even though f is not revealed preferred to k, convexity of preferences implies that f is strictly preferred to f some convex combination of f and f.
 This convexity property is used extensively.

-The normals of the hyperplanes that pass from f (normalized to be probability distributions) are called subjective beliefs at f by Rigotti et al. [2008] and denoted by $\pi(f)$.
+The normals of the hyperplanes that pass from f (normalized to be probability distributions) are called subjective beliefs at f by Rigotti et al. (2008) and denoted by $\pi(f)$.
 For convex preferences, each $p \in \pi(f)$ has the following property: if the expectation of f given p (denoted $\mathbb{E}p f$) is greater or equal to the expectation of another act g given p, then f is weakly preferred to g.
 We can interpret p as a price vector, such that p(s) is the price of the Arrow-Debreu security that pays 1 if state s occurs and 0 otherwise.
 Then, the property says that if the agent's endowment is f, he would have zero net demand at each price vector $p \in \pi(f)$.
-Hence, we say that f is revealed preferred to g because the agent could afford g given prices p but chose his endowment, f.
+Hence, we say that f is revealed preferred to g because the agent could afford g given prices g but chose his endowment, g.